yerlanamanbek/yerlanamanbek.github.io/_teaching/2013-summer-team-leader.md

 location: "Kazakhstan"
 ---
 prepared and mentored undergraduate students for [International Math Competition for University students](http://www.imc-math.org.uk/){:target="_blank"}
   in 2012 and 2013.
-First ever the team participation in 2012 was successful and the team won 2 bronze medals and second time (2013) 3 silver medals, 1 certificate of merit and it was announced in the [news](https://nu.edu.kz/news/nazarbayev-university-students-won-a-silver-medal-at-international-mathematical-competition){:target="_blank"}.
+First ever the team participation in 2012 was successful and the team won 2 bronze medals.
+Second participation in 2013 improved the team result, i.e. the team won 3 silver medals, 1 certificate of merit and it was announced in the [news](https://nu.edu.kz/news/nazarbayev-university-students-won-a-silver-medal-at-international-mathematical-competition){:target="_blank"}.